 Figure S9.
 The nucleotide degradation and ribose salvage pathway in yeast is not responsible for the pfk2Δ boost in shinorine production.
 A) The nucleotide degradation and ribose salvage pathway in yeast.
 The genes ATG7, PNP1, PRM15 and URH1 are known to be involved in this pathway.
 B) Comparison of shinorine levels in the atg1∆, pnp1∆, urh1∆ and prm15∆ strains in the wild-type and pfk2Δ backgrounds.
+Error bars represent the standard deviation (SD) of three independent experiments.

 Figure S10.
 The fragmentation patterns of glycolytic/PPP metabolites.
 A) G6P and F6P fragmentation patterns.
+Error bars represent the standard deviation (SD) of three independent experiments.
+Significance was determined using an unpaired t-test. ** p < 0.01, *** p < 0.001.
 B) S7P fragmentation patterns.

 Figure S11.
 Comparison of the proportion of pentoses in the wild-type, pfk1∆ and pfk2∆ cells.
+Error bars represent the standard deviation (SD) of three independent experiments.

 Figure S12.
 Changing the promoters of TKL1 and TKL2 to a strong constitutive promoter PTEF1 has limited effect on increasing MAA production.
+Error bars represent the standard deviation (SD) of three independent experiments.